-We argue that shareholders take into account risk-taking incentives when designing CEO contracts, because CEOs are often heavily exposed to firm-specific risk through their large stock and option holdings and bear the employment risk.
-If CEOs are risk averse, then they will want to reduce the firms' risk even if doing so destroys the value.
+We argue that shareholders take risk-taking incentives into account when designing CEO contracts, because CEOs are often heavily exposed to firm-specific risk through their large stock and option holdings and bear the employment risk.
+If CEOs are risk-averse, then they will want to reduce the firm's risk, even if doing so destroys its value.
 We contribute to the literature by introducing risk-taking incentives into the standard contracting model.
-Specifically, CEOs in our model do not only exert costly effort but also determine the firm's strategy so that they affect both the mean and the volatility of future firm value.
-The contracts are designed to efficiently induce a given level of effort and choice of volatility from the CEO.
+Specifically, the CEOs in our model do not only exert costly effort but also determine the firm's strategy so that they affect both the mean and the volatility of future firm value.
 Our calibration analysis demonstrates that the extended model explains the observed executive compensation contracts significantly better than the standard model without risk-taking incentives.
-We also propose a new measure of risk-taking incentives that captures the tradeoff between the expected value added to the firm and the additional risk a CEO must take.
+We also propose a new measure of risk-taking incentives that captures the trade-off between the expected value added to the firm and the additional risk a CEO must take.
 This measure essentially combines both the utility-adjusted vega and the utility-adjusted delta.

 In this paper, we do not argue how strong those risk-taking incentives provided by firms should be.
-Instead, we take the observed strength of risk-taking incentives as given and search for the cheapest contract that provides those incentives.
-Besides, Lambert, Larcker, and Verrecchia (1991), Carpenter (2000), Ross (2004), and Lewellen (2006) argue and show that stock options can make managers more averse to increases in firm risk, so that stock options might be counter-productive if risk-taking incentives need to be provided.
+Instead, we take the observed strength of risk-taking incentives as given and search for the cheapest contract that will provide those incentives.
+Lambert, Larcker, and Verrecchia (1991), Carpenter (2000), Ross (2004), and Lewellen (2006) all argue and show that stock options can make managers more averse to increases in firm risk, so that stock options might be counter-productive if risk-taking incentives need to be provided.
 Our paper shows that options are indeed part of an optimal contract.
 They can be detrimental to risk-taking incentives, but wreak less havoc than stock.
 Having neither stock nor options is not an alternative, because such a contract would not provide any effort incentives.
 In addition, we do not allow CEOs to hedge their exposure to firm risk.
-Gao (2010) shows that the CEO pay-for-performance sensitivity decreases with his hedging cost, so the firm reacts to the possibility of hedging by awarding even more options or stock to the CEO.
-This argument suggests that, for many firms, our risk avoidance measure would be lower in both models with and without risk-taking incentives.
+Gao (2010) shows that a CEO's pay-for-performance sensitivity decreases with his hedging cost, so the firm reacts to the possibility of hedging by awarding even more options or stock to the CEO.
+This argument suggests that, for many firms, our level of risk avoidance would be lower in both models with and without risk-taking incentives.
 Finally, this paper takes an important step forward by modeling both risk and effort incentives, but future research is needed to determine how the results would change when we allow for gradual vesting, new grants, or contract renegotiation.